menu

 Demographics

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Harrisburg include German, Norwegian, English, Irish, and Dutch.
+Important ancestries of people in Harrisburg include German, Norwegian, Irish, English, and Dutch.

 Notable & Unique Neighborhood Characteristics